RoenLie/weave/packages/lit-jsx/README.md

 - For DOM properties, use `as.prop()` function to get property binding instead of attribute binding

 **Build errors**
-- `Cannot resolve 'jsx-lit/jsx-runtime'`: You're using React JSX mode but importing from wrong path
-- `Cannot find directive imports`: Custom compiler mode needs `"jsx": "preserve"` in tsconfig
+- `Cannot find directive imports`: Make sure `"jsx": "preserve"` is set in tsconfig
 - Babel transform errors: Check your babel configuration in the plugin options
+- `Cannot resolve 'jsx-lit/jsx-runtime'`: You may be using React JSX mode - see the React JSX Runtime section

 **Performance issues**
 - Avoid creating new objects/functions in JSX expressions on every render